Finance Is Geometry, and It All Comes Back to Jensen’s Inequality

 #XII.
 The Full Intellectual Lineage

-What looks like a single modern investing idea is actually a chain in which each figure adds one missing piece, or corrects one mistake, left by the previous framework:
+What looks like a single modern investing idea is actually a chain in which each figure adds one missing piece, or corrects one mistake, left by the previous framework.
+It runs in two strands, each roughly chronological on its own: first the classical construction of growth-optimal investing, then the modern reckoning with fat tails, fragility, and time.

 -